szeitlin/szeitlin-blog/content/posts/engineering/things-i-learned-about-pyspark-the-hard-way.md

 6. Flatten everything (with a flatMap lambda function)

-7. Convert to Row objects with a helper function
+7. Write a helper function to make Row objects

 	```python
 	#this method is from StackOverflow, but it really should be built-in (!)